bipinkunjumon1/bipinkunjumon1/README.md

 ###

-<p align="left">I am a final-year B.Tech Information Technology student and a Python Backend Developer with experience in building REST APIs and AI-driven backend systems.
+<p align="left">I am a B.Tech Information Technology Graduate and a Python Backend Developer with experience in building REST APIs and AI-driven backend systems.
 I enjoy working with FastAPI, ASP.NET, and AI agent workflows using LangGraph.
 I have hands-on experience integrating databases and developing full-stack applications with clean and scalable architectures.</p>

 ###